riicodespretty/portfolio-nuxt/content/index.md

-::card
-The content of the card
+::icon-card
+---
+icon: IconNuxt
+description: Harness the full power of Nuxt and the Nuxt ecosystem.
+title: Nuxt Architecture.
+---
 ::